 - Meet age requirements and/or be accompanied by a guardian

-- Either have prior training on chosen machine or be accompanied by a staff member
+- Either have prior experience with chosen machine or be accompanied by a staff member

 - Rules

-- No food or drink is allowed in the lab.
+- No food or drink is allowed in the Makerspace.

 - Patrons are asked to only work on one project at a time if anyone else is waiting to use a machine.